DarrylHewitt/Project_4/README.md

 ## Data Cleaning

-The separate files were pooled into a unified dataset and included an extra column to specify the car's make.
-A thorough check with conducted for any missing values and a quick statistical analysis was run using .describe() to spot outliers and potential errors.
-The refined dataset was then saved into a fresh CSV for easy access.
+* The separate files were pooled into a unified dataset and included an extra column to specify the car's make.

+* A check was conducted for any missing values.

+* A quick statistical analysis was run using .describe() to spot outliers and potential errors.

+* The refined dataset was then saved into a fresh CSV for easy access.